langmi/spring-batch-tutorials/hello-world-java/README.md

 In this tutorial, we will create a simple [Hello World!][hello-world] program with [Spring Batch][spring-batch] and learn some basics for this amazing framework.

 ## How to setup a simple Spring Batch project?

 ### Maven
 ### Gradle
 ### IDE specific Project Setups

+To create a project with your favourite IDE, please follow the links to the appropiate documentation.

 * [Eclipse][eclipse-help]
 * [Intelli J IDEA project setup][intellij-idea-project-setup]